abuzarmaqsood/Text-Compression/README.md

 # Text-Compression
-Project - Zip-Unzip a file
+Project - Zip-Unzip a file using Huffman and Lempel-Ziv-Welch coding